AlisAquilae/Academia/content/Notes/Literature Notes/Coastal Oceanogeaphy and Delta Geology/Reader CODG-Chapter 3-Introduction to Tidal Analysis.md

 Love numbers are hard to determine accurately, because of the following reasons
 - There can be local anomalies in the character of the near-surface geology
 - The measurements are often done in tunnels and mines, because the precise geodetic instruments are very temperature-sensitive.
 However, the tidal response just below the surface is different from that at surface
-- The loading of the earth
+- The loading of the earth crust by ocean tides influences the measurements